bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Mark Erhardt: 00:58:42

-I think, especially in the context of mobile wallets getting more powerful, getting more capability with having work on __huddling__ invoices.
+I think, especially in the context of mobile wallets getting more powerful, getting more capability with having work on hodl invoices.
 And I think it sounds pretty much sure watchtower implementation will make a mobile lightning wallet environment a lot more doable.

 Jonas Nick: 00:59:02